JimFowler/books/Books20/Tools/doc/operation.rst

 selecting the **Insert Symbol** item in the **Edit** menu or use the keyboard shortcut **Cntr-I**.
 This brings up a window as shown below.
 Clicking on any letter will insert that letter in the current field at the current location of the cursor.
-See the section <Theory:Symbol Table> for information about adding new symbols.
+See the section :ref:`symbol-table-theory` for information about adding new symbols.

 .. image:: images/symbols.png